Pollyanna principle: In attribution

+In perception

+Two studies by Emilio Ferrara have shown that, on online social networks like Twitter and Instagram, users prefer to share positive news, and are emotionally affected by positive news more than twice as much as they are by negative news.

 Positivity bias

 Positivity bias is the part of the Pollyanna principle that attributes reasons to why people may choose positivity over negative or realistic mindsets.
 In positive psychology, it is broken down into three ideas: positive illusions, self deception, and optimism.
 Having a positive bias increases with age, as it is more prevalent in adults approaching older adulthood than younger children or adolescents.
 Older adults tend to pay attention to positive information, and this could be due to a specific focus in cognitive processing.
 In studies compiled by Andrew Reed and Laura Carstensen, they found that older adults (in comparison to younger adults) purposefully directed their attention away from negative material.

 Criticisms

 Although the Pollyanna principle can be seen as helpful in some situations, some psychologists say it may inhibit an individual from coping effectively with life obstacles.
 The Pollyanna principle in some instances can be known as "Pollyanna syndrome" and is defined by such skeptics as a person who is excessively positive and blind towards the negative or real.
-In regards to therapy or counseling, it is viewed as dangerous to both the therapist and patient.
+With regard to therapy or counseling, it is viewed as dangerous to both the therapist and patient.